AaravKhanduja/cse15l-lab-reports/lab1.md

 ![Image](cd-no-arg.png)\
 The working directory when the command was run was lecture1. <br>
 `cd` with no argument navigates you to the outermost/root directory. <br>
-Here, `cd` takes you outside the lecture1 directory. <br>
+Here, `cd` takes you to the outermost/root directory outside lecture1. <br>
 `cd` with no argument serves as a quick way to exit the directories you are in if you need to. <br>
-The output is not an error.
+The output in the screenshot above is not an error.

 ![Image](cat-no-arg.png)\
 The working directory when the command was run was the root directory. <br>
 `cat` with no argument allows you to write text in the terminal and prints the same text. <br>
 If I were to write cat with no argument and then write anything in the terminal say for example hello world, <br> it would print out hello world.<br>
-The output in the screenshot is not an error.
+The output in the screenshot above is not an error.

 ![Image](ls-no-arg.png)\
 The working directory when the command was run was the root directory. <br>
 `ls` with no argument tells you the directories and files within your current directory. <br>
-Here, `ls` prints the lecture1 directory since it is in the workspace. <br>
+Here, `ls` prints the lecture1 directory since it is in the root directory. <br>
 If there were any other directories or files other than lecture1 it would show them as well. <br>
-The output in the screenshot is not an error.
+The output in the screenshot above is not an error.